 And something else - the top is entirely open (beware - if you go in winter, as I did, this means it’s going to be chilly at the top so dress warmly).
 From here you have a bird’s eye view of Berlin - and on the clear, crisp, sunny day I visited, endless landmarks were visible.
 Walking back to the bottom, at the base of the glittery Dome, there’s also a photographic exhibition detailing the history of the building.

 So what do I think of the design?
 I have to say, even by my critical standards, this is a seriously impressive piece of architecture.
-The skylight plus the inverted cone of mirrors and the opening above (with the reflected light that illuminates the debating chamber below) has simply bowled me over.
-I’m already contemplating my next visit, hopefully at dusk (the time photographers call “the golden hour” before day turns to night and there’s sufficient light to give you the shots you yearn for).
-I’ve also been lucky today - the sky is an azure blue.
-A freezing cold and very bright winter’s day - perfect for my purposes.
+The skylight plus the inverted cone of mirrors and the ‘occulus’ (with the reflected light that illuminates the debating chamber below) has simply bowled me over.
+I’m already contemplating my next visit, hopefully at dusk (the time photographers call ‘golden hour’ - before day turns to night and there’s sufficient light to give you the shots you yearn for).
+I’ve was also lucky when I visited - the sky was an azure blue - perfect for my purposes.

 My advice - this comes under the 'must see' heading when visiting the German capital.
 But it's a major attraction, so I'd advise booking at least two weeks in advance (especially in school holidays or over the summer).
 For more information check out to the following website at: